Adding Students

 Braille Type

 Type of Braille in which test items are printed for online Braille tests.
+Sets the type of Braille used for test content.

 Supporting Students Using Assistive Technology